IBM-Blockchain-Archive/cp-web/docs/use_local_hyperledger.md

     "peers": [
       {
-        "discovery_host": "192.168.99.100",    //replace with your hostname or ip of a peer "discovery_port": 7051,                //replace with your grpc port (omit if using tls) "api_host": "192.168.99.100",          //replace with your hostname or ip of a peer "api_port_tls": 7050,                  //replace with your grpc port (omit if NOT using tls) "api_port": 7050,                      //replace with your grpc port (omit if using tls) "type": "peer",
+        "discovery_host": "192.168.99.100",    //replace with your hostname or ip of a peer "discovery_port": 7051,                //replace with your grpc port "api_host": "192.168.99.100",          //replace with your hostname or ip of a peer "api_port_tls": 7050,                  //replace with your rest port "api_port": 7050,                      //replace with your rest port "type": "peer",
         "id": "vp0"                            //unique name to identify peer (anything you want) }